14wual/me/me/README.md

 ### Error: argument

 On different occasions we write the arguments requested by the commands correctly, but an error something similar to this does not appear: `usage: __init__.py [-example0] [-example1]` and `__init__.py: error: argument '-example_argument': expected 1 argument`
-This is because of the way the `argparse` library is created, if this error still occurs, type the command with the argument and then a "random" text after | Example: `password --generate ueehfdoi`
+This is because of the way the `argparse` library is created, if this error still occurs, type the command with the argument and then a "random" text after | Example: `password --generate skdxpmpmd`

 ## Fun facts